0xyd/Pycurl-vs-Requests/README.md

 # Pycurl-vs-Requests
-A cheatsheet for comparison between pycurl and requests
+A cheatsheet for comparison between pycurl and requests.

 All the example code are run on Python 3+.

+## Why do we do the Comparison?
+*requests* is popular among Python developers because of its human-friendly api.
+*pycurl*, on the other hand, is hard-coding but with better performance.

+From the view of functionality, *requests* is dedicated to *HTTP protocol*;
+*pycurl*, instead, supports various protocols like *HTTP*, *SMTP*, *FTP* and so forth.

+We do the comparison over the HTTP methods between two libraries especially for the apis both provide.

 ## How to Contribute?
 Feel free to contribute your knowledge of these two libraries.